strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

     lastRestartTimestamp: "2023-01-22T21:38:24.402461310Z"
 ```

-If the connector recovers and keeps running, the counter of the restarts will be of course reset as well.
+If the connector recovers and keeps running, the counter of the restarts is reset as well.
 And when the next issue happens - possibly days or weeks later - it will start again from 0.

 ### Example